lsst-sqre/nublado1/README.md

 * You can log in with local (PAM) authentication.

-* Or, better, build a kube evironment and run nginx, the hub, and the fileserver, and log in with GitHub OAuth2.
+* Or, better, build a kube evironment and run filebeat, logstashrmq, nginx, the hub, and the fileserver, and log in with GitHub OAuth2.

 ### Notebook